-A number of years ago, I was in our Speaker's community, Gjoa Haven, and I had the pleasure of visiting the facility there.
+A number of years ago I was in our Speaker's community, Gjoa Haven, and I had the pleasure of visiting the facility there.
 One of the things they do on bingo night is actually not just for the residents.
 They send their van out to other elders in the community so that they can participate.
-It gives the socialization, there's a lot of people there that are not from that community, but they have ties to people in there.
-So, just a suggestion to solicit some advice from the staff.
+It gives the socialization.
+There are a lot of people there that are not from that community, but they have ties to people in there.
+It's just a suggestion to solicit some advice from the staff.

-Also, on the same page, Mr. Chairman, it talks about encouraging community-based initiatives to provide elders senior's programming and supports for independent or assisted living.

-I would just like to get a little more detail on how that is anticipated to be rolled out?
-There's health committees in many hamlets, there's wellness coordinators, how are they going to be encouraged to bring forward proposals to be able to do more communitybased initiative to just help the senior and elder programming in their home community?
+Also, on the same page it talks about encouraging community-based initiatives to provide seniors' programming and supports for independent or assisted living.
+I would just like to get a little more detail on how that is anticipated to be rolled out.
+There are health committees in many hamlets.
+There are wellness coordinators.
+How are they going to be encouraged to bring forward proposals to be able to do more community-based initiatives to just help the senior and elder programming in their home community?
 Thank you, Mr. Chairman.

 Hon.
 John Main (interpretation): Thank you. (interpretation ends) Thank you for the question.
-This is an item that we're working with culture and heritage on, trying to understand better how we can support community activities in this area.
+This is an item that we're working with Culture and Heritage on, trying to understand better of how we can support community activities in this area.

-We know that there is a clear pay back when we look at things like recreational programming, when we talk about recreation, quite often in Nunavut, we're a very young territory, we think of youth.
-We think of kids' hockey teams and kids' ping pong tournaments.
-But, there is a very clear, measurable benefit to providing elders with recreational activities.
-It helps to support their mental health, physical health, so that's what we're aiming at.
+We know that there is a clear payback when we look at things like recreational programming or when we talk about recreation.
+Quite often in Nunavut, we're a very young territory; we think of youth.
+We think of kids' hockey teams and kids' ping pong tournaments, but there is a very clear, measurable benefit to providing elders with recreational activities.
+It helps to support their mental health and physical health.
+That's what we're aiming at.

-In terms of the specifics around the work that were doing with culture and heritage, it's a bit early yet for me to provide any specifics on it. (interpretation) Thank you, Mr. Chairman.
+In terms of the specifics around the work that we are doing with Culture and Heritage, it's a bit early yet for me to provide any specifics on it. (interpretation) Thank you, Mr. Chairman.

-Chairman (interpretation): Thank you. (interpretation ends) Now, I shall go to the next name on my list, Ms. Killiktee.
+Chairman (interpretation): Thank you. (interpretation ends) Now I shall go to the next name on my list, Ms. Killiktee.